orion4d/Universal_downloader_windows/README.md

 yt-dlp
 ```

-All engines are embedded and pre-configured.
+All core engines are embedded and pre-configured.

+**Ollama is the only optional external component**: install it separately only if you want to use the local AI assistant.

 ---